DimiBertolami/DistroBoot/README.md

 # DistroBoot
-this time written in windows forms ASYNCHRONOUSLY (meaning gui won't block on user actions anymore)!
+this time written in windows forms ASYNCHRONOUSLY (meaning gui won't block on user actions anymore, so you can now test your local ISOs while downloading other iso's)!

 [![Download Distro-Boot](https://a.fsdn.com/con/app/sf-download-button)](https://sourceforge.net/projects/distroboot/files/latest/download)